CrowdDotDev/crowd.dev/README.md

 ./cli clean-start-dev
 ```

-For starting services required for insights infra (tinybird and sequin)
+For starting services required for insights infra (Tinybird and Sequin),
-you can use the `WITH_INSIGHTS=1` env variable while running cli commands
+you can use the `WITH_INSIGHTS` env variable while running cli commands
 ```
 WITH_INSIGHTS=1 ./cli scaffold up
 ```